ASD-Blueprint/desktop.gov.au/program/engagement-model.md

 4. [Transition](/transition.md)
 5. [Adoption and Evaluation](/adoption-evaluation.md)

 This model contains suggestions, tools, templates and guidance for successfully adopting the Blueprint.
-It is not intended to be a prescriptive, 'tick the box', one-size-fits all model.
+It is not intended to be a prescriptive, 'tick the box', or one-size-fits all model.
 Instead, it is intended for agencies to use as required and adapt to their business needs and modernisation journey.